 Fictions are only theoretically placeless, and fantasies which seem to depart from the world invariably happen within it.
 The future, an important fiction in itself, is formulated in the present.
 Visions of the future can radically alter the landscape of the present.
 A construction site, for example, is an eyesore to the spectator unaware of plans to transform it into a beautiful building; a ruined building may be evidence of the failed ambitions of a deceased regime to construct a future.

-Scholars have often recognised the importance of ethnography to science fiction, and extra-terrestrials are given the appearance of fabled strangers.
+Scholars have often recognized the importance of ethnography to science fiction, and extra-terrestrials are given the appearance of fabled strangers.
 Pawel Althamer’s ‘Common Task: Mali’ (2010) plays on this familiar argument:

 In Common Task: Mali, the group travelled to Mali in order to visit the mythical Dogon tribesmen.
 Engaging in a series of activities for the duration of their stay, the whole time wearing their trademark gold suits, the Common Task group appear as curious invaders in the Mali landscape, with peaceful intentions.
 (Gallery notes)

-The exhibition displayed images of the group – formed of the artist and some neighbours from his home in the Brodno district of Warsaw – essentially a bunch of pallid men in golden jumpsuits, interacting with local people.
-The project seems to offer to the viewer a kind of reverse ethography, reflecting on the absurd ritual of Western attempts to explore space.
-The whole thing is illuminated, like Icarus 13, with the same humourous measure of transcendent ambitions against everyday life.
+The exhibition displayed images of the group – formed of the artist and some neighbors from his home in the Brodno district of Warsaw – essentially a bunch of pallid men in golden jumpsuits, interacting with local people.
+The project seems to offer to the viewer a kind of reverse ethnography, reflecting on the absurd ritual of Western attempts to explore space.
+The whole thing is illuminated, like Icarus 13, with the same humorous measure of transcendent ambitions against everyday life.

 A retro-futurist MDF structure houses a viewing space for Neil Beloufa’s film ‘Kempinski’ (2007), which targets cliches about the African imagination, presenting a series of interviews with ‘stereotypical’ Africans, who discuss a range of speculative fiction (which mostly involve new sorts of relationships with cattle).